 According to research by TIME Magazine, 66 percent of people with post-traumatic stress disorder (PTSD) also suffer from addiction.
 To put this in perspective, people with PTSD suffer addiction two to four times more frequently than those without PTSD.
+A PTSD treatment program is essential for those that have not just lost the battle with their PTSD, but also lost the battle with drugs and alcohol.

 It’s no secret why there is such a strong correlation between PTSD and addiction.
 Many people who suffer from PTSD struggle with addiction issues daily.
 Many times these people will turn to alcohol or drugs to help numb the pain that is associated with their PTSD.
 When someone is suffering from a mental health disorder as well as substance use disorder, it is referred to as co-occurring conditions or dual diagnosis.

-PTSD recovery programs are essential for those that have not just lost the battle with their PTSD, but also lost the battle with drugs and alcohol.
 Let’s take a look at the need for PTSD rehab centers in North Carolina.

 What is PTSD?

 According to the American Psychiatric Association, PTSD is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape, or other violent personal assault.
 While PTSD is mostly associated with veterans coming back from war, everyday occurrences can cause PTSD.

 PTSD is most commonly associated with military veterans, but it is among the general public just not as common.
 Civilian PTSD is caused by trauma that happens in everyday life, such as car accidents, physical or sexual abuse, or natural disasters.